lastone-git/new-directions-challenge/README.md

 ### Responsive Landing Page
 Header:
 Contains the company logo and navigation links (Home, About, Services, Careers, Contact).
+This ensures clear and easy navigation for users, enhancing their experience by allowing quick access to essential sections of the website.

 Hero Section:
-Features a video hero background, a brief tagline, and a call-to-action button linking to the "Careers" section.
+Features a video hero background to keep user's attention and dwell time, a brief tagline, and a call-to-action button linking to the "Careers" section.

 Key Services Section:
 Showcases three primary recruitment services (Education Recruitment, Social Care Recruitment, Professional Recruitment) with icons, titles, and short descriptions.
+These sit on exciting and interesting illustrations which are modern and visually appealing for the prospective client.

 Testimonial Carousel:
 Displays feedback from clients and candidates.
+Here positive reviews can be clearly seen and displayed.

 Footer:
 Includes social media links, contact information, and a newsletter signup form.
+Also includes accolades which builds trust and shows professionalism for prospective clients.

 ### User Experience Enhancements